-If you have a fire in your home please follow the evacuation procedure for your building and call 999.
+If there is a fire please follow the evacuation procedure for your building and call 999.

-We recommend you follow the following fire safety advice:
+To help keep you safe we recommend the following fire safety advice:

 - Test your smoke and heat alarms weekly.
 If an alarm is not working check the batteries.
-If that doesn’t resolve it you can contact us.
+If that doesn’t resolve the problem please contact us.

 - Ensure your electrical items are in good working order and you don’t overuse or overload extension leads.

 - Eliminate or reduce the use of candles.
 If you do use them avoid placing them on or near items which could burn, such as curtains.